elchs/LetoDBf/Readme.txt

       LETO_ISFLTOPTIM()                                        ==> lFilterOptimized

  To determine if an active filter in selected workarea is optimized [ aka executed only at server side ] or non-opimized [ server send all records to client, which then must decide itself for valid records. ] See 5.2 for more info.

-      LETO_MEMOISEMPTY( cnField, cnAlias )                     ==> lEmpty ( TRUE for not a memofield )
+      LETO_MEMOISEMPTY( cnField [, cnAlias ] )                 ==> lEmpty ( TRUE for not a memofield )

  This is an optimzed function to very fast test, if a memofield of the current record is empty or not.
  The check will be done only at client side, so no network traffic to the server will occure.
  As it else would happen with a test like: EMPTY( FIELD->memofield ), for which the server will send the whole content of a memofield to the client, before client can decide if empty or not.
  <cnField> cFIELDNAME or nFIELDPOS, <cnAlias> cALIAS or nSELECT or active WA if empty.

       DbInfo( DBI_BUFREFRESHTIME[, nNewSetting  ] )            ==> nOldVal

- This returns the timeout value for the skipbuffer guilty for the this table, before an optional new setting is applied with <nNewSetting>.
+ This returns the timeout value for the skipbuffer valid for the this table, before an optional new setting is applied with <nNewSetting>.
  Default is no specific timeout for a table, aka to use the general connection timeout value.
  With optional <nNewSetting> it can be applied a new setting only guilty for this specific table.
  "-1 " == skipbuffer disabled, "0" == infinite skipbuffer, nHotBuffer > 0 == nHotBuffer / 100 seconds.
- Above is also the possible range for <nNewSetting>, plus a value < -1 will disable again a specific setting for this table.
-For the general timeout value see: Leto_Connect() function.
+ Above is also the possible range for <nNewSetting> -- plus a value < -1 will disable again a specific setting for this table.
+For the global timeout value see: Leto_Connect() function, 5th param.

+      DbInfo( DBI_AUTOREFRESH[, lNewSetting  ] )               ==> lSet

+ This returns and sets the behaviour, when the hotbuffer timeout value is elapsed.
+Default timeout is one second and can be changed with Leto_Connect().
+If the table have a specific timeout set, this have precedence over the global value.
+Then with next access to a field after elapsed timeout, an internal DbSkip( 0 ) is executed to refresh the data from server, if data at server is accessible to others, aka the record or the table not locked, table shared opened and not readonly.
+ !
+Please note, that disabled timeout ( -1 ) will lead to a DbSkip( 0 ) for each field access.
+ So if you want to access multiple fields, better set minimum value of 1 == 0.01 second as table specific timeout -- else much network traffic will occure.

       DbInfo( DBI_CLEARBUFFER )

-  This command clears the skip buffer, to force to get fresh data with next Dbskip( [ 0 ] )/ DbGo*().
+  This command clears the skip buffer, to forces to get fresh data with next Dbskip( [ 0 ] ), DbGoTo().

       7.4 Additional rdd functions